Library Software Applications Developer

 Salary and Benefits

-This is twelve-month EHRA IT Professional appointment.
-Salary range is between $62,000 and $69,000, and is commensurate with qualifications and experience.
+This is twelve-month EHRA Information Technology Professional appointment.
+Salary is commensurate with qualifications and experience.
 Standard state benefits of annual leave, sick leave, and State or optional retirement plan.

 Deadline for Application

-Please visit http://unc.peopleadmin.com/postings/133724 and complete the online application.
-Please include a letter of application, a resume and the name, mailing address, email address, and telephone number of three professional references, one of whom must be a current supervisor.
+Please visit http://unc.peopleadmin.com/postings/144861 complete the online application.
+Please include a letter of application, a resume and the name, mailing address, email address, and telephone number of three professional references, one of which must be a current supervisor.
 Additionally, please indicate in your cover letter where you first learned of this position.

 The University of North Carolina at Chapel Hill is an equal opportunity employer that welcomes all to apply, including protected veterans and individuals with disabilities.